Dersu-git/Dersu-git.github.io/_posts/2021-05-11-Counting-Rules.md

 a=m^n.
 $$

-BTW, to toss a fair coin can be modelled as this case: a urn with 2 distinguishable balls, to draw 1 ball.
+BTW, to toss a fair coin can be modelled as this case: an urn with 2 distinguishable balls, to draw 1 ball.

-To throw a dice 3 times also can be modelled as this case: a urn with 6 distinguishable balls, to draw 3 balls in order.
+To throw a dice 3 times also can be modelled as this case: an urn with 6 distinguishable balls, to draw 3 balls in order.

 To throw 3 distinguishable dice once is also this case.